Joejiong/hw_part2_dlsys/README.md

 ```

 TODO:
-To training the torch lenet, you can try:
+To train the torch lenet, you can try:
 ```
 python train.py --model=torch
 ```